A Career in the Paranal Science Operations department

 During normal operations, nighttime astronomers start work in the afternoon and finish at around 2-3 am.
 Nighttime operations are then concluded by the telescope operators who drive the instruments alone.
 One of the astronomers works from sunset to sunrise, taking the function of Nighttime Shift Coordinator.
 This function is rotated among the nighttime astronomers.
 As a new astronomer, you can be assigned this role as of your second year of duty, once you have accumulated enough operational experience.

 When you are scheduled as daytime astronomer or daytime shift coordinator, the working schedule is from about 08:30 until sunset.

 When you are scheduled outside of core operations (for example as instrument scientist) your daily work schedule is flexible depending on the operational boundary conditions.

 Developing your expertise and profile inside Paranal Science Operations

 As an astronomer at Paranal, you are encouraged to continuously expand your expertise.
 Our experience has shown that the most successful staff members are those that achieve the best synergy between their functional work and scientific investigations.
 The simplest example is that your scientific work is based on the data of the instrument you support on Paranal.
 To help you in this, we take into account as much as possible your scientific preference when assigning you to a telescope.
 Furthermore, there are always opportunities for you to get engaged in or propose projects that improve operational efficiencies.

-After about 2-3 years of experience you will be ready to serve as daytime shift coordinator, an important task where you coordinate the efforts of Science Operations and our counterparts in the Engineering department in real-time.
+After about 2-3 years of experience you will be ready to serve as daytime shift coordinator, an important task where you coordinate the efforts of Science Operations and our counterparts in the Engineering department.
 This will allow you to gain a broad and deep insight into the global functioning of Paranal.